19.8 Weak<T>: Breaking Reference Cycles

 }

-By using Weak<Node> for the parent field, the reference cycle is broken, allowing both branch and leaf nodes to be deallocated correctly when their strong counts reach zero.
+By using Weak<Node> for the parent field, the reference cycle is broken, allowing both branch and leaf nodes (and their allocations) to be deallocated correctly when their strong counts reach zero.